ParthaSarathi-raw/8WeekSQLChallenge-Solutions/Week - 4 - Data Bank/README.md

 - Exactly everything, including the 17th decimal is also the same in both the approaches.

-## Using Approach'2 Logic to Created Combined Table (Not so lengthy)
+## Using Approach - 2's Logic to Created Combined Table (Not so lengthy)
 - Again I feel like we've spent way too much time on this problem, but the reason I decided to create combined table through lengthy process is because it is easier to understand, but however with some neat math tricks like using cumulative sum, you are able to create combined table in a much shorter way.
 ```` sql
 WITH CTE as (SELECT n.*,case when node_id != lag(node_id) OVER (PARTITION BY customer_id ORDER BY start_date) then 1 else 0 end as node_switched FROM data_bank.customer_nodes n WHERE end_date != '9999-12-31')